 - Coronavirus is spread by liquid particles, DO NOT SPIT during the training session and if you need to cough, then do this in to your elbow.

-- If you test positive for Covid-19 after a training session, then inform the club and they will inform people you have trained with so they can take appropriate action.
+- If you test positive for Covid-19 after a training session, then inform any member of the club committee immediately.

 Track Specific Guidance – this is in addition to the points above.

 - There is a currently a maximum limit of 20 people at a track training session (this is imposed by North Tyneside Council and will be reviewed dependent on progress).

 - We don’t have exclusive access to the track and the council will allow a small number of people to independently book sessions.
 Please maintain social distancing from these individuals.

 - Please don’t enter the track area until everyone from the previous session has fully exited and don’t enter before your start time.

 - Please sanitise your hands before and after the session.
 There is hand sanitiser available at the track.

 - Spectators/family/friends aren’t allowed to enter the track area.

 - Training groups are limited to 12 runners per leader.
 Training groups must train with an empty lane between them.